Recent Evolution of Zero Data Loss Guarantee in Spark Streaming With Kafka

 - The unprocessed, but saved data is read from the WAL

 - Once all data is read from the WAL, the receivers resume consumption from Kafka.
 Because the receiver uses the Kafka High-Level Consumer API, it starts consuming data from the place where offsets in ZooKeeper currently point to.
-Since the offsets hasn’t been updated when the receiver failed, some data is processed twice
+Since the offsets haven’t been updated when the receiver failed, some data is processed twice

 Apart from the scenario described above, WAL has two other non-negligible disadvantages: